adimajo/slides_soutenance/README.md

 ```bash
 "pdflatex" -synctex=1 -interaction=nonstopmode %.tex|"biber" %|"pdflatex" -synctex=1 -interaction=nonstopmode %.tex|"biber" %|"pdflatex" -synctex=1 -interaction=nonstopmode %.tex|open %.pdf
 ```

+When the "presentation" option is set, the background is black and my notes show as a second screen on the right hand side of the screen.
+When the "handout" option is set, there is no transition, only the final "states" of each slide, which background is white and my notes are not displayed.

 The file `soutenance.pdf` should be visible in the `slides_soutenance` folder.